Gujarat Sultanate: Historiography

-Mirat-i-Sikandari is a Persian work on the complete history of Gujarat Sultanate written by Sikandar, son of Muhammad aka Manjhu, son of Akbar who wrote it soon after Akbar conquered Gujarat.
-He had consulted earlier works of history and the people of authority.
+Mirat-i-Sikandari is a Persian work on the complete history of the Gujarat Sultanate written by Sikandar, son of Muhammad aka Manjhu, son of Akbar, who wrote it soon after Akbar conquered Gujarat.
+He had consulted earlier works of history and people of authority.
 Other Persian works of the history of Gujarat Sultanate are Tarikh-i-Muzaffar Shahi about reign of Muzaffar Shah I, Tarik-i-Ahmad Shah in verse by Hulvi Shirazi, Tarikh-i-Mahmud Shahi, Tabaqat-i-Mahmud Shahi, Maathi-i-Mahmud Shahi about Mahmud I, Tarikh-i-Muzaffar Shahi about Muzaffar Shah II's conquest of Mandu, Tarikh-i-Bahadur Shahi aka Tabaqat-i-Husam Khani, Tarikh-i-Gujarat by Abu Turab Vali, Mirat-i-Ahmadi.

-Other important work in Arabic about history of Gujarat includes Zafarul-Walih bi Muzaffar wa Alih by Hajji Dabir.
+Other important work in Arabic about the history of Gujarat includes Zafarul-Walih bi Muzaffar wa Alih by Hajji Dabir.
+Ranchod Amarji, diwan of Junagadh, wrote in Persian the Tarikh-I-Sorath, a history of the Sorath region, in 1825.